Anadol: Anadol A1 (1966–1975)

-In 1971 a special model of the A1 was developed in dedication to the Mediterranean Games in İzmir, called the Akdeniz (Mediterranean).
-Anadol Akdeniz was like a prelude of the new model which arrived in 1972, and had bumpers which were integrated to the shape of the bodywork, a different front grille, rectangular headlamps with white signal lamps, and different rear lights.
+In 1971, a special model of the A1 was developed in dedication to the Mediterranean Games in İzmir, called the Akdeniz (Mediterranean).
+Anadol Akdeniz was like a prelude of the new model which arrived in 1972, and had bumpers which were integrated into the shape of the bodywork, a different front grille, rectangular headlamps with white signal lamps, and different rear lights.
 The interior of the car was also completely changed, with a new dashboard, new seats and new finishing materials.
 Starting from 1972, this model became the standard coupé of Anadol until its production was stopped in 1975.

-The five-seat body was built from fibre glass and affixed to an h-frame chassis.
+The five-seat body was built from fibre glass and affixed to a h-frame chassis.
 The Anadol was originally only available as a coupé, but in late 1973 was joined by a saloon (sedan) and an estate version.
 The chassis had independent front suspension utilising coil springs and leaf springs on a live axle for the rear.
 Brakes were disc in the front and drum in the rear.
 The steering system used a recirculating ball mechanism.

 Anadol A1 was also the first Turkish rally car, and Anadol Ralli Takımı (ART) became the first Turkish rally team.
 The first official rally in Turkey, the 1968 Trakya (Thrace) Rally, was won by the famous duo of Anadol A1 pilots, Renç Koçibey and Demir Bükey.
 Other famous Anadol A1 rally pilots included Romolo Marcopoli, İskender Atakan, Claude (Klod) Nahum, Mete Oktar, Şükrü Okçu and Serdar Bostancı.

 Still in 1968, another Turkish driver, İskender Aruoba, participated in the 30,000 km Africa-Asia-Europe Tour, which lasted 8 months, with his Anadol A1.